-As per a survey, 95% of the employers conduct background screening for the new joiners-during the hiring process.
+As per a survey, 95% of employers conduct background screening for new joiners during the hiring process.
 As the number of forged cases by the employees rises, the hiring department fears to interview candidates without a background check.
 And if your organization is hiring without a check on an employee, you are doing it wrong!

 What is Employee Background Check?

 As the name suggests, a background check is performing a detailed check of employee information including resume, qualification documents, criminal records, family background, identity verification, and financial records to make sure you hire the right candidate.

 Carrying a detailed check could potentially reveal if any red flags affect the safety, trust, and company’s bottom line.